gregl83/redis-commands/README.md

 For example, PLREMLPUSH source destination medium -2 "hello" will remove the last two occurrences of "hello" in the plist stored at source:plist and push them at the head of plist at destination:plist.

-Note that non-existing keys are treated like empty lists, so when key does not exist, the command will always return 0.
+Note that non-existing keys are treated like empty plists, so when key does not exist, the command will always return 0.

 **Time complexity**